-To minimise the impact of construction works on buried archaeology, heritage assets 6.2.1 and their setting.
+6.2.1 To minimise the impact of construction works on buried archaeology, heritage assets and their setting.

-- An Outline Written Scheme of Archaeological Investigation (Outline WSI, application 6.2.2 document A8.11) has been prepared setting out a proposed comprehensive mitigation strategy for undertaking non-intrusive and intrusive archaeological recording for both the terrestrial and marine historic environment. - Geophysical surveys will be undertaken of areas not yet surveyed and where ground 6.2.3 disturbance is proposed.
+- 6.2.2 An Outline Written Schemes of Archaeological Investigation (Outline WSIs, application documents A8.11a and b) for the terrestrial and marine/inter-tidal environments hasve been prepared setting out a proposed comprehensive mitigation strategy for undertaking non-intrusive and intrusive archaeological recording for both the terrestrial and marine historic environment. - 6.2.3 Geophysical surveys will be undertaken of areas not yet surveyed and where ground disturbance is proposed.
 The results of the surveys will inform a programme of targeted evaluation/mitigation as appropriate. - 6.2.4 Additional geotechnical boreholes, geoarchaeological and deposit monitoring will be undertaken to gather further information and knowledge regarding the palaeoenvironmental sequencing of the Holocene. - 6.2.5 Targeted archaeological evaluation and/or excavation and recording of the findings will be undertaken to understand the archaeological potential of the area and preserve records.